confluentinc/cp-ansible/docs/VARIABLES.md

 ***

+### ksql_skip_restarts

+Boolean used for disabling of systemd service restarts when rootless install is executed

+Default:  "{{ skip_restarts }}"

+***

 ### control_center_config_prefix

-Default Control Center config prefix
+Default Control Center config prefix.
+Only valid to customize when installation_method: archive

 Default:  "{{ config_prefix }}/confluent-control-center"